yoolk/assets-rails/README.md

 # Assets-Rails

 `Assets-Rails` allows you to require javascript and stylesheet libraries with the exact version so that your frontend stuffs will continue to work as times passed by.
-It's similar to Bundler's **Gemlock.file**.
+You can use different versions for different templates in a single Rails application.

 ## Installation